ParmeetGill422/A-Better-Easy-Shop/README.md

 - 📦 **Order Management**

 Users can place orders from their cart.
-Administrators can manage products and orders.

 - 🌐 **RESTful API**